gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 ## 100  50  50
 ```

-(ref:fig5-23) Boxplot and beanplot of the API growth scores by level
+(ref:fig5-23) Pirate-plot of the API growth scores by level
 of school in the ``stype`` variable (coded E for elementary, M for Middle, and H for High school).

 <div class="figure">